Universality of dissipative discrete time crystal formation: AI approximation for periodically driven systems

+where $D$ is the system's dimension, and $d_{f}$ is the defect dimension \cite{del_campo_universality_2014}.
+These two assumptions lead to the main signatures of the KZM: the power-law scaling of $\hat{t}$, $\xi(t_{p})$, and $n_{d}$ with $\tau_{q}$,

 Showing that a quenched system exhibits these scaling behaviors is enough to demonstrate that the system follows the KZM \cite{del_campo_universality_2014}.
-Note that for a finite ramp protocol, the KZM is expected to break down at very small values of $\tau_{q}$, resulting in a constant $\hat{t}$ and $n_{d}$ \cite{zeng_universal_2023, jara_jr_apparent_2024}.
+Note that for a finite ramp protocol, the KZM is expected to break down at very small values of $\tau_{q}$, resulting in a constant $\hat{t}$, $\xi(t_{p})$, and $n_{d}$ \cite{zeng_universal_2023, jara_jr_apparent_2024}.

-Now, to show that an open system undergoing a transformation into a DTC can exhibit signatures of the KZM, we have to first demonstrate that it satisfies the condition for the AI approximation.
+Now, to show that an open DTC forming system can exhibit signatures of the KZM, we have to first verify that it satisfies the condition for the AI approximation.
 This condition is the divergence of the relaxation time near the critical point.
-To do this, consider a DLPO
+To do this, consider the DLPO, which is the simplest system that exhibits a period-doubling response.
+This system is described by the equation

 where $\gamma$ is the dissipation rate, $\Omega$ is the natural frequency, and $\omega_{d}$ and $A$ are the driving frequency and amplitude, respectively.
-A generic sketch of this system is shown in Fig.~\ref{fig:schematics}(b).
-As shown in Refs.~\cite{jara_jr_theory_2024, supp_mat}, a huge class of systems that can form DTCs can be mapped onto a DLPO.
-When driven resonantly at $\omega_{d} = 2\Omega$, the DLPO has two states, a disordered state represented by $\theta \approx 0$ and a resonant state where $\theta$ exponential grows in time as it oscillates with a period twice the driving period $T_{d}$.
-These two states are separated by a critical driving amplitude $A_{c} = 2\gamma / \Omega$.
-Now, near $A_{c}$ for $A < A_{c}$, the system is in the disordered state with $\theta \approx \alpha(t)e^{i\omega_{d}t/2} + \mathrm{cc.}$, where $\alpha(t) = \alpha_{0}e^{-\omega_{d}t / \tau}$ is the response amplitude, and $\alpha_{0}$ is a constant set by the initial state \cite{supp_mat}.
-Here, $\tau \propto \left( A - A_{c} \right)^{-1}$ is the relaxation time of the response amplitude.
-Notably, $\tau$ diverges as $A \rightarrow A_{c}$, satisfying the condition for the AI approximation.
-Following this, if we can show that a system with dimension $D \geq 1$ can be mapped onto a DLPO, then the AI approximation must hold for the system when quenched to form a DTC, thereby exhibiting the signatures of the KZM.
+A sketch of this system is shown in Fig.~\ref{fig:schematics}(b).
+As shown in Ref.~\cite{jara_jr_theory_2024}, a huge class of systems that can form DTCs can be mapped onto a DLPO.
+In the resonance limit of $\omega_{d} = 2\Omega$ and $A \ll 1$, we can obtain an approximate analytic solution for Eq.~\eqref{eq:dlpo_eom}, which takes the form \cite{kovacic_mathieus_2018} (see Appendix~\ref{sec:dlpo_solution} for details),